rulingAnts/bulk_audio_normalizer/README.md

 npm run dist
 ```

+This packages the app using electron‑builder into:

+- macOS: DMG
+- Windows: Portable

-This will package the app using electron-builder into platform-specific artifacts (DMG on macOS, NSIS on Windows, AppImage on Linux).
-The build is configured to include the FFmpeg/FFprobe binaries and unpack them from the ASAR so they are executable at runtime.
+The build includes FFmpeg/FFprobe and unpacks them from ASAR so they are executable at runtime.

+## Normalization intent: Peak dBFS vs LUFS (guidance)

+- Peak dBFS mode is intended for linguistic/acoustic analysis.
+It boosts quiet files so their highest peak reaches a chosen target (default −9 dBFS; typical −12 to −6 dBFS), without attenuating already‑loud files and without any limiter/compressor.
+This preserves amplitude relationships and headroom, making files suitable for tools like Praat.
+- LUFS mode targets how loud speech sounds to people.
+It uses EBU R128 `loudnorm` (two‑pass by default) and then a brick‑wall limiter to ensure zero clipping.
+This is great for consistent listening and participatory review.

+Tip: For language documentation workflows, default to Peak dBFS.
+For outreach or teaching materials where consistency of perceived loudness matters, use LUFS.

-## Notes on loudness and clipping safety
+## Notes on loudness and clipping safety (LUFS mode)

-- The app uses FFmpeg's `loudnorm` filter (EBU R128) in 2‑pass mode with user-adjustable targets (default `I=-16, TP=-1.0, LRA=11`).
+- Loudness normalization uses FFmpeg `loudnorm` (EBU R128) with user‑adjustable targets (default `I=-16, TP=-1.0, LRA=11`).
-- After loudness normalization, it applies `alimiter` with adjustable ceiling (default `limit=0.97`, ≈ −0.27 dBFS) as a brick‑wall safety to avoid any inter‑sample or rounding peaks when converting to 16‑bit.
+- After normalization, a brick‑wall safety limiter (`alimiter`) is applied with an adjustable ceiling (default `limit=0.97`, ≈ −0.27 dBFS) to prevent any clipping.
-- Output is encoded as 16‑bit PCM WAV.
-If your source is higher bit depth or float, it will be dithered/quantized by FFmpeg during conversion.
+- Output bit depth is controlled by the Bit depth setting (16/24/Original).
+When converting from float/high bit depth to 16/24‑bit PCM, FFmpeg handles dithering/quantization.

+## Bit depth policy

+- 16‑bit: Always write 16‑bit PCM WAV (`pcm_s16le`).
+- 24‑bit: Write 24‑bit PCM WAV (`pcm_s24le`) when the source is >16‑bit; 16‑bit inputs remain 16‑bit (no up‑convert).
+- Original (no limit): Preserve the source format and bit‑depth (e.g., 32‑bit float remains float).
+This is useful for analysis workflows but results in larger files.

 ## Settings

+- Normalization intent: Peak dBFS or LUFS
+  - Peak target (dBFS): default −9; recommended range −12 to −6
-- LUFS target (default −16 LUFS)
+  - LUFS target (I): default −16 LUFS
-- True-peak target in dBFS (default −1.0 dBFS)
-- Limiter ceiling as linear amplitude 0..1 (default 0.97)
+  - Limiter ceiling (LUFS mode): linear amplitude 0..1 (default 0.97)
+- Bit depth: 16‑bit, 24‑bit (no 16→24 up‑convert), or Original (preserve)
 - Concurrency (number of files processed in parallel)
+- Fast normalize (single pass) — skips the loudnorm analysis pass for speed
+- FFmpeg threads per process (optional) — cap per‑process threads when using high concurrency
-- Auto-trim leading/trailing silence with adjustable parameters:
+- Auto‑trim leading/trailing silence with adjustable parameters:
-	- Keep padding on each side (default 500 ms)
+	- Keep padding on each side (default 800 ms)
 	- Silence threshold in dBFS (default −50 dB; conservative mode uses −60 dB)
 	- Minimum silence duration (default 200 ms; conservative mode uses 300 ms)
 	- Only trim if file longer than (default 800 ms)
-	- Conservative trim mode (safer for soft voices)
+	- Conservative trim (safer for soft voices)
-	- Optional pre-filter rumble (80 Hz high‑pass)
+	- Pre‑filter rumble (HPF 80 Hz)
+	- Fast trim (edge scan) — trims without running an FFmpeg detect pass (default ON)

 Settings are persisted locally per machine.

+## Adaptive throttling and performance

+- The app monitors CPU load and memory and dynamically reduces concurrency (“throttling”) to keep your computer responsive on heavy settings.
+Live status is shown near overall progress.
+- Throughput tuning: use higher concurrency with fewer FFmpeg threads per process; or lower concurrency with more threads per process.
+Preview first, then scale.

+## Speed vs. quality: recommended profiles (plain language)

+Pick the set of options that fits your situation.
+You can always preview a random sample first.

+- Fastest processing (lots of files, short clips):
+	- Auto‑trim: OFF (or ON if you need it) — if ON, keep Fast trim ON
+	- Fast trim (edge scan): ON
+	- Fast normalize (single pass): ON
+	- Concurrency (how many files at the same time): your computer’s CPU cores minus one
+	- FFmpeg threads per process (power per file): 1–2
+	- Debug/verbose logs: OFF; keep the log panel collapsed

+- Balanced (good speed, safe defaults):
+	- Auto‑trim: ON
+	- Fast trim (edge scan): ON
+	- Fast normalize (single pass): OFF (use the more precise 2‑pass)
+	- Concurrency (how many files at once): cores − 1
+	- FFmpeg threads per process: 1–2
+	- Silence threshold: around −40 to −50 dBFS depending on noise level; Keep padding: 800 ms

+- Highest caution/quality (safest, slightly slower):
+	- Auto‑trim: ON
+	- Fast trim (edge scan): OFF (use the more careful FFmpeg detect)
+	- Pre‑filter rumble (HPF 80 Hz): ON
+	- Conservative trim: ON (treats softer sounds as “voice” so less gets trimmed)
+	- Fast normalize (single pass): OFF (use full 2‑pass)
+	- Concurrency: moderate (fewer files at once to keep the computer calm)
+	- Limiter ceiling (LUFS mode): 0.97 or lower for extra headroom

+Tip: If ends with white noise aren’t trimmed, make the silence threshold a larger number (e.g., −35 dBFS), or turn OFF “Conservative trim.”
+The Debug log shows what was detected (start/end) and whether trimming was applied.

 ## Caveats

 - Output folder must be empty before starting (the app enforces this).
-- Hundreds of short files are fine; you can tune concurrency in code (default up to 4 simultaneous jobs based on CPU count).
+- Settings like concurrency and threads interact with your CPU; monitor system responsiveness and adjust.

 ## Troubleshooting

-- If you see errors, open the DevTools via the Electron app menu and check the console for details.
+- If you see errors, open the Debug log panel for details.
+You can also open DevTools via the app menu.
+- If trimming doesn’t apply, check the log for “Detect config” and “Trim applied” lines, and adjust threshold/padding.
 - If a file fails to process, the batch will stop and report the error; re‑run after addressing the issue.

+## Glossary (simple explanations)

+- LUFS: a way to measure how loud speech/music sounds to people.
+Target is −16 (spoken audio standard in many tools).
+- True‑peak (TP): the highest “in‑between” peak after converting to the final format.
+LUFS mode aims for −1.0 dBFS TP to be safe.
+- Limiter (LUFS mode): a safety ceiling so loud bits don’t clip (distort).
+We use 0.97 (just below 0 dB) by default.
+- Auto‑trim: cut silence (or steady noise) at the beginning and end of a clip.
+You can keep some padding so speech isn’t cut too tight.
+- Silence threshold (dBFS): how quiet is considered “silence.”
+A larger number (e.g., −35) means more gets treated as silence.
+- Concurrency: how many files are processed at the same time.
+- Threads per process: how much CPU a single file is allowed to use.
+Fewer threads per file can help when many files run in parallel.

 ## License and third‑party notices